Costs and Benefits of International Trade

 The correct answer is C.

 Due to the removal of tariffs and restrictions, companies produce and ship various goods across the globe.
-The consumer can then choose among all of these products.
+The consumer can then choose from among all of these products.

 A and B are incorrect.
 Some costs, such as inequality in income and unemployment, can be incurred.
 This has been seen in the past few decades, where most manufacturers have moved from Western to Eastern countries.
 Westerners have been able to buy goods at cheaper prices, but many manufacturing firms have closed shop simultaneously, leaving workers unemployed.